-Erin Sykes is a 'wellth' expert, founder of Mission 360, television host and media personality who empowers people to nurture the body and mind to look their best.
+Erin Sykes is a health & beauty expert, CMO of AEDIT, founder of Mission 360, television host and media personality who empowers people to nurture the body and mind to look their best.
 She finds the synergy in wellness + beauty + tech, then digs deep into benefits v. implications and breaks down new concepts into real talk and approachable applications.
 Erin has discussed the emerging Well Economy on panels hosted by JWThompson, FounderMade, StepUp Women's Network, Business Rockstars, and LEVO League and has been interviewed by TechCrunch, Inc., HypreBae, Mashable, WWD, The Huffington Post, Elite Daily, and Well+Good.

 Erin believes that daily movement, nutrition, focus, and proactivity are the keys to success and happiness.
 Her work is her nod to Rumi’s suggestion “let the beauty of what you love, be what you do.”

-Erin is committed to encouraging philanthropy through the following organizations and sponsorships:
+Erin is committed to encouraging philanthropy through The Donny Fund:

 The Donny Fund, a division of the John and Nancy Sykes Foundation, was started in 1993 to honor the memory of Erin’s uncle Donald Sykes.
 Its mission is to aid families affected by catastrophic disease and to promote universal positivity and optimism.
 Each spring the Donny Fun Day is held at the Yacht Club of Pleasantville, NJ and participants row, paddle, run, walk, and swim to support our effort.
 All proceeds are used to provide transportation, clothing, home care, medication, chemotherapy, and special days out for those in need.